History in Keele buildings

 Image right: Keele Hall in a postcard by W Shaw's of Burslem (c.
 1905)

-You can view photos of Keele before the Unviersity came om the Sneyd Family Photo Album.
+You can view photos of Keele before the founding of the University on the Sneyd Family Photo Album.

 Walter Moberly (1881-1974) was a British academic who, as Chairman of the University Grants Committee, played a significant role in the creation of Keele University.

-Photo right: The Walter Moberly in 2010 by John Newby (Golden Class of 1963) in 2009; subsequently refurbished again in 2015 with the satellite dish removed (!), it is now the state-of-the-art teaching building on campus.
+Photo right: The Walter Moberly in 2010 by John Newby (Golden Class of 1963) in 2009; subsequently refurbished again in 2015 as a state-of-the-art teaching building on campus.

 The iconic building was designed by J A Pickavance and intended as the second of four buildings in red brick and neo-Georgian style in the form of a quadrangle.
 The first building completed was the New Teaching Block (later R H Tawney Building) and this building was the second – and originally named the Conference Hall.
 The third and fourth of the planned buildings were not built.
 The Conference Hall opened in 1954.
 It was an essential feature of the Keele experiment for the entire student body in the Foundation Year to gather here for lectures.
 It was also vital to the social and cultural activities of the community of scholars, being used for lectures, plays, debates, concerts and other events requiring a large auditorium.
 It was renamed the Walter Moberly Hll in May 1960.